-where $\delta$, is the effective thickness of the void, which is quite small in general.
-As a result, the Robin BC $\frac{\partial \sigma(x_{nuc},t)}{\partial x} \big |_{x=x_{nuc}} = \frac{\sigma(x_{nuc},t)}{\delta}$ will generate a strong force to reduce the stress at location $x_{nuc}$ until it becomes zero (atomic flux also becomes zero as well) in a very short period of time.
-Also the stresses in all the wire segments eventually become negative in steady-state (becomes compressive stress).
-Fig.~\ref{fig:stress_evolution_wire0_5seg} shows the stress evolution in 4 segments (out of 5 segment wires).
-The void is nucleated at segment 5's terminal (with critical stress = $3\times10^8$ Pa).
-Almost immediately, the terminal's stress becomes zero after nucleation.
+Here, $\delta$ is the effective void thickness, which is typically very small.
+As a result, the Robin BC $\frac{\partial \sigma(x_{nuc},t)}{\partial x} \big |_{x=x_{nuc}} = \frac{\sigma(x_{nuc},t)}{\delta}$ rapidly drives the stress at $x_{nuc}$ toward zero, and the atomic flux at that location also quickly vanishes.
+The stresses in all wire segments eventually become negative at steady state, corresponding to compressive stress.
+Fig.~\ref{fig:stress_evolution_wire0_5seg} shows the stress evolution in four segments of a five-segment wire.
+The void nucleates at the terminal of segment 5, with a critical stress of $3\times10^8$ Pa.
+Almost immediately after nucleation, the terminal stress drops to zero.